Project Title

 About

 Applications of AI in public health and health care are diverse and range from public health surveillance, to scheduling and decision support.
-As with all technological change, however, AI systems can also result in unintended consequences, from the exacerbation of health inequities through widening digital divides, to changes to professional work practices.
+However, as with other technologies, AI systems can also result in unintended consequences, from the exacerbation of health inequities through widening digital divides, to changing professional work practices.

-As applications of AI in health care continue to grow, ensuring responsible and trustworthy design, development, and use that balances risks and benefits will be essential.
-That is what this algorithmic impact assessment (AIA) set out to do.
-This AIA did not set out to solely assess model performance.
-It is intended to assess broader health system impacts of an AI system based on its potential uses.
+As applications of AI in health care continue to grow, ensuring responsible and trustworthy design, development, and use that balances risks with pluralist notions of value will be essential.
+As part of a broader program of policy work on AI in healthcare in Ontario, this algorithmic impact assessment (AIA) set out to assess the system-level impacts of AI technologies based on its anticipated and potential uses.

 Approach